 - Write a personal letter to the seller

 Now let’s take a closer look at each of these strategies and learn how you can put them to practice.

 1. Leverage an experienced real estate agent and loan officer

 Buying a home as a first-time homeowner doesn’t have to be stressful.
 A qualified real estate agent that knows and understands the market can ease your headaches, saving you time and money.
-The agent will not only handle the negotiation process with the seller’s agent but also recommend reputable lenders with favorable interest rates.
+The agent will not only handle the negotiation process with the seller’s agent when there are multiple offers involved, but also recommend reputable lenders with favorable interest rates.

 Having an experienced loan officer with roots in the local community can provide the support you need to enable the deal to sail through.
 You can also request to get the mortgage pre-approved to ease the process.

 One way to handle multiple offers on a house is to show the seller and agent you are serious about buying the home.
 Most sellers fear the deal falling through the cracks due to mortgage loan denials.
 You can request your lender to pre-underwrite your loan before you table an offer.